Nissemanen/frukt/README.md

 # Introduction
-Frukt is a dynamically typed programming language inspired mainly from Lua, GdScript and Typescript.
+Frukt is a dynamically typed programming language inspired mainly from Lua, Gdscript and Typescript.

+Feel free to help if you have an idea of some addition or change

+> [!NOTE]
+> currently this is just thoughts and ideas, this language doesn't actually have a working compiler.
+> in the future I have plans to make three versions, them being: Transpiled, Interpreted and finally JIT (just in time compilation) in that order
 # Features
 ## Comments
 There are two different ways to make comments. either single-line comments with a single hashtag like in python, or a comment block using two separate `#--`